Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Set-optimization policy

 We note that under the set-optimization policy, the number of arms corresponding to each state-action pair at time step $t$ is determined by the state-count vector $X_t([N])$ rather than the full system state $X_t$, implying that $X_t([N])$ is a Markov chain.
 Although the subproblem in \eqref{eq:set-opt-obj}--\eqref{eq:set-opt-constraint} requires evaluating $X_t(D)$ for a specific subset $D$, which seems to require full knowledge of the system state $X_t$, we observe that $\hw(X_t, D)$, $m(D)$, and $\slk(X_t, D)$ are determined solely by $X_t(D)$.
 Thus, solving the subproblem boils down to deciding $X_t(D_t)$, which only requires the knowledge of $X_t([N])$ rather than $X_t$.

-Our next theorem, \Cref{thm:set-optimization-policy}, shows that the set-optimization policy achieves an $O(1/\sqrt{N})$ optimality gap, just like the set-expansion policy and the ID policy.
+Our next theorem, \Cref{thm:set-optimization-policy}, shows that the set-optimization policy achieves an $O(1/\sqrt{N})$ optimality gap, which matches the order of optimality gaps of the set-expansion policy and the ID policy.

 \begin{theorem}[Optimality gap of set-optimization policy] Consider an $N$-armed restless bandit problem with the single-armed MDP $(\sspa, \aspa, P, r)$ and budget $\alpha N$ for $0< \alpha < 1$.
 Assume that the optimal single-armed policy induces an aperiodic unichain (\Cref{assump:aperiodic-unichain}).
 Let $\pi$ be the set-optimization policy (\Cref{alg:set-optimization}).
-The optimality gap of $\pi$ is bounded as
+Then for all $N$ and initial state vector $\veS_0$, the optimality gap of $\pi$ is bounded as

 where $\constso$ is a constant depending on $\rmax$, $|\sspa|$, $\rhoBudget \triangleq \min\{\alpha, 1-\alpha\}$, and $P_{\pibs}$; the explicit expression of $\constso$ is given in the proof. \end{theorem}